Rémi Mulumba

 Rémi José Michel Mulumba (born 2 November 1992) is a professional footballer who plays as a midfielder for Turkish club Bandırmaspor.
-Born in France, he is a former France youth international who represents the DR Congo national team.
+Born in France, he is a former France youth international who plays for the DR Congo national team.

 Career

 Mulumba was born in Abbeville.
 He joined Amiens in 2006 and made his debut for the club on 7 May 2010 in a league match against Bayonne.
 On 12 July 2010, Mulumba signed a three-year professional contract with FC Lorient.

 On 20 August 2019, he signed a two-year contract with Châteauroux.

 On 6 July 2021, he joined Bandırmaspor in Turkey on a two-year contract.

 Personal life

 Mulumba is the son of former football player Albert Mulumba, a former player of SC Abbeville, whom the younger Mulumba began his career with.